Set your workflow enrollment triggers

 Please note: because number field types can be blank or a 0, different trigger criteria may include or exclude certain records.
 Learn more about using number field types as criteria.

-Enroll objects in a workflow based on an activity.
+Enroll records in a workflow based on an activity.
 Activities include meetings, conversations, tasks, notes, one-to-one emails, and phone calls that have been logged to the record in HubSpot.
 Learn more about using activity properties in a filter.

-Company, deal, quote, and ticket-based workflows only
+Company, deal, quote, ticket, and custom object-based workflows only

 Exclude/include objects with no data

 By default, Exclude objects with no data will be selected.
-To enroll objects in the workflow when they don't have a value for a property filter, select the Include objects with no data option.
+To enroll records in the workflow when they don't have a value for a property filter, select the Include objects with no data option.

 Please note: if a record previously had associations that have since been removed, the record will have a value of 0 for the associated object property.
 Only records that have never had associations will have no data for the associated object property.